May 28, 2024

 You now have an accessible icon so that:

-• When the icon is used in an img tag, the title will be used as the alt text.
+- When the icon is used in an

-• When the icon is used in a button, the title will be used as the aria-label.
+text. - When the icon is used in a

 tsx